English rib stitch

 Transmitted terminology

-- in Italy many stitches take "geographic" names
+- in Italy many stitches take "geographical" names

-- this one was associated with England → English rib
+- this was associated with England → English rib

 👉 In reality: